mgraves236/GAN-heightmap-generation/README.md

 # GAN-heightmap-generation

 This repository is a 1.5 year long university project.
 Its main goal is to create a Generative Adversarial Network to create heightmaps to be used in Unreal Engine.
-Unreal Engine code will generate a terrain from the provided heightmap with use of common tools used for procedural terrain generation.
+Unreal Engine code will generate a terrain from the provided heightmap with the use of common tools used for procedural terrain generation.

 GAN will be trained on data provided by [NASA Visible Earth](https://visibleearth.nasa.gov/).